EndPointCorp/end-point-blog/2026/06/adding-conversations-to-multi-agent-travel-planner.md

 if (route != TurnRoute.Clarify) conv.LatestPlan = finalText;
 ```

 If a user cancels mid-stream, or any agent fails, the conversation state stays exactly as it was before the turn started.
 The user can retry the same message cleanly.
-This is the part of the code where it pays to be paranoid — any mutation before the workflow finishes risks corrupting the conversation if something goes wrong half-way through.
+This is the part of the code where it pays to be paranoid — any mutation before the workflow finishes risks corrupting the conversation if something goes wrong halfway through.

 ### Teaching the Aggregator about its modes